21 5 As A Decimal

 Introduction:

 The fraction 21/5 represents 21 parts out of a total of 5 equal parts.
-Converting this fraction to a decimal involves finding an equivalent representation using the base-10 system.
+Think about it: converting this fraction to a decimal involves finding an equivalent representation using the base-10 system.
 This conversion is crucial in various fields, from simple calculations to advanced scientific applications.
 We will explore multiple approaches to accomplish this conversion, ensuring a thorough understanding of the underlying principles.

 Method 1: Long Division